NetworkFlux/minishell/README.md

 brew info readline
 ```

-With readline finally working copy LDFLAGS and CPPFLAGS and paste it in the makefile at line 75 (2 lasts links).
+With readline finally working, copy LDFLAGS and CPPFLAGS and paste it in the makefile at line 75 (2 lasts links).

 👍 Thanks to [fcaquard](https://github.com/fqrd "fcaquard GitHub") for his help, we did this together ! 👍